 Referee Filip Glova’s decision was met with a wave of criticism on social media, including from English football legends.
 “Oh my god, why did the referee blow a penalty in that situation? ”, commented the once-famous midfielder, John Terry.

-Despite controlling the ball up to 81%, coach Gareth Southgate's team did not create many notable attacks, and could have even received 2 penalties in the first half, if the referee discovered Harry Maguire's clumsy foul.
+Despite controlling the ball up to 81%, coach Gareth Southgate's team did not create many notable attacks, and could even have received 2 penalties in the first half, if the referee discovered Harry Maguire's clumsy foul.

 It wasn’t until the 47th minute that the Three Lions finally got the ball into the home team’s net thanks to Jack Grealish.
 However, VAR once again intervened and took away the joy of the away team’s players.